croessner/nauthilus-website/docs/configuration/auth-policy.md

 Rules are evaluated in YAML order within the active operation/stage plan.
 A matching terminal decision stops evaluation for that stage.

 `neutral` is not `permit`.
 A neutral pre-auth result allows the request to continue.
 Final auth decisions are deny-biased: if no `auth_decision` rule permits, the operation is denied.

+When a rule lists `require_checks`, each named check must have produced an `ok` or `error` result for the rule to be applicable.
+A check skipped by a scheduler guard does not satisfy `require_checks`; the rule is skipped as non-applicable and later rules in the same stage may still match.

 ## Conditions